 Russia loses 890 soldiers over past day

-Russia has lost 890 soldiers killed and wounded and 66 artillery systems over the past day.
+Russia has lost 890 soldiers killed and wounded and 479 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook